fbpx

 LED or Incandescent

-First off, never mix LED lights and incandescent lights, stick with the same type of lights for all areas when hanging Christmas lights up around your home and its exterior.
+When hanging Christmas lights up around your home and its exterior, you want to stick with the same type of lights for all areas and not mix LED and incandescent lights.
 Why?
-One, There are distinct visual differences between LED and incandescent lights.
-You want to keep you holiday lighting consistent so it is appealing to anyone who drives by.
-Two, combining the two types can cause issues when it comes to power consumption, LED lights are more energy efficient and use less power than incandescent lights.
+There are distinct visual differences between LED and incandescent lights.
+Keeping your holiday lighting consistent makes it appealing to anyone driving by.
+Another point to consider is combining two types can cause issues when it comes to power consumption since LED lights are more energy efficient than incandescent lights.

 Other Christmas Lights

-Then, there are smaller mini-lights that are extremely popular because they are cheap to buy and operate.
+Smaller mini lights are extremely popular because they are cost effective to purchase and operate.
 A downside to this option is the whole strand may be compromised if one light goes out.

 types of Christmas lights illustration